mango-chutney/craft-raisely-donation-forms/README.md

 ### Variable

-If you prefer, the `craft.raisely.renderForm()` variable can be used directly in your tepmlates with a Raisely form ID to render a form without the need for an API key or field setup.
+If you prefer, the `craft.raisely.renderForm()` variable can be used directly in your templates with a Raisely form ID to render a form without the need for an API key or field setup.

 ```twig
 {{ craft.raisely.renderForm('lorem') }}